acurber91/open-traffic-detector/README.md

 To setup this software correctly, a `config.yaml` file is included.
 You should modify it to meet your needs.
 The file is shown below and is fully documented.

     input:
         source:             # This can be a video path, a RTSP server IP or USB port number in case of a webcam.
         model:              # Path to the .tflite data model.
         labels:             # Labels file path.
     detector:
         threshold: 0.5      # TensorFlow accuracy threshold.
 Detections below this value will not be considered.
     tracker:
         max_age: 3          # Count of frames that need to pass for each track to be considered as lost.
         min_hits: 5         # Minimum amount of detections required for a track to be assigned.
         iou_threshold: 0.3  # Intersection over Union used by the SORT library.
     result:
         output: true        # Show OpenCV video output.
 Boolean.
         logs:               # Folder to save log files to.
         verbose:            # Verbose terminal output.
 Boolean.
     mqtt:
         broker:             # MQTT broker IP.
         port:               # Broker port number.
-        topic:                  # MQTT topic to publish to.
+        topic:              # Topic to publish to.

 Once the configuration file is completed, the software can be simply be executed like every other Python script: